 There are deadlines for filing these petitions.
-Typically, a petition must be filed within 60 days of the denial by the Illinois Supreme Court to hear the case.
+Typically, a petition must be filed within six months of the denial by the Illinois Supreme Court to hear the case.
 Petitions containing claims of actual innocence, however, have no filing deadlines.

-Most often these petitions are hand-written and filed pro se, which means the petitions are filed directly by the defendant from the penitentiary.
-In addition to claims of constitutional violations, the petition must also state the relief requested; in other words, what the petitioner is asking the court to do, such as resentence, a new trial, etc.
+Most often these petitions are hand-written and filed pro se, which means the petitions are filed directly by a defendant who is representing himself from the penitentiary.

 A county judge reviews the petition and decides whether the petition is with or without merit.
-Petitions without merit are dismissed by the judge, but this decision can be appealed to the appellate court.
+Petitions without merit can be readily dismissed by the judge.
+Petitions with merit move to stage two.

-Petitions that are not dismissed by the judge are usually assigned local counsel, which means an attorney is appointed to assist at no cost to the petitioner.
-Assigned counsel is paid by the county for their work.
-The appointed attorney may amend the petition to add more claims of constitutional violations, but will, at the very least, clean up the petition and resubmit a type-written copy.
+Petitions not dismissed by the judge are usually assigned local counsel, which means an attorney is appointed to assist at no cost to the petitioner.
+The appointed attorney may amend the petition to add or remove claims of constitutional violations, update case law, strengthen arguments and so forth.

-What happens in step three depends on the relief requested in the petition.
-Typically, though, an evidentiary hearing is held where the petitioner can present evidence to support the alleged constitutional violations listed in the petition, such as witness testimony, laboratory results, etc.
+What happens in step three depends on the individual case.
+Typically, though, an evidentiary hearing is held where the petitioner presents evidence to support the alleged constitutional violations listed in the petition, such as witness testimony, laboratory results, etc.